Group dating: Japan

+A gōkon (合コン) is a type of group blind date in Japan, commonly organized to encourage socializing and potential romantic connections between two single-sex groups.
+Typically, a man and a woman who know each other arrange the gathering, each inviting several single friends.
+These events are usually held in informal venues such as restaurants or izakaya, where food, drinks, and conversation are encouraged.

 The term gōkon comes from the Japanese words konpa (a party for members of a single group, class, or club) and gōdō ("together", "combination").
-Generally speaking, gōkon are not primarily intended to result in one-night stands (something more associated with nanpa), but rather for making friends and possibly forming long-term relationships.
+Generally speaking, gōkon are not primarily intended to result in one-night stands (something more associated with nanpa), but rather for making new acquaintances and possibly forming long-term relationships.
 Typically groups of men and women will sit opposite each other and converse with one another, while simultaneously whispering discussions with their same-sex peers about which potential partners they find attractive.
 Sometimes games are played to reduce tension and encourage a convivial atmosphere.

-Recently, writing a text message on a mobile phone and showing it to others has become popular as an alternative to whispering.
+Since the advent of mobile phones, texting on and showing it to others has become popular as an alternative to whispering.